bram2000/url-shortener/README.md

 ```
 curl "http://localhost:5000/CIkn8Fn6"
 ```
-The response should be a 301 redirect, with the `Location` header pointing at the target resource, e.g.
+The response is a standard 301 redirect, with the `Location` header pointing at the target resource, e.g.
 ```
 < HTTP/1.0 301 MOVED PERMANENTLY
 < Content-Type: text/html; charset=utf-8